fluent/fluent-logger-node/README.md

    reconnectInterval: 600000 // 10 minutes
 });

-// send an event record with 'tag.label' logger.emit('label', {record: 'this is a log'});
+// send an event record with 'tag_prefix.label' logger.emit('label', {record: 'this is a log'});
 ```